 - To meet my own need to feel useful to society through teaching what I know best

-- To allow me to connect directly with learners, and feel connected to, and invested in, their learning journey
+- To allow me to connect directly with other foragers, and feel connected to, and invested in, their ongoing learning journey

 Who is Wild Food Mentor for?

-Wild Food Mentor is for anyone who is interested in, and excited by, increasing their knowledge and use of wild plants, fungi and seaweed as food.
+Wild Food Mentor is for anyone who is interested in, and excited by, increasing their knowledge and use of wild plants, fungi and seaweed.
 This could be anyone from total novices to experienced foragers looking to extend the breadth and depth of their knowledge.
 It can be for individuals, community groups or businesses.
-I am used to teaching every experience level, from complete novices to established foraging teachers.
+I am currently mentoring every experience level, from complete novices to experienced foragers and several established foraging teachers.

-- More experienced foragers looking to extend their knowledge
+- An experienced forager in the Scottish highlands looking to extend her knowledge

 What Sort of Things Can the Wild Food Mentor Help With?

-While everyone develops their own focus and interests within the wide world of foraging, I hope most people will be interested in learning about a wide range of things.
+While everyone develops their own focus and interests within the wide world of foraging, most people are be interested in learning about a wide range of things.
 The sorts of themes we can explore include: